nss-nightclass-projects/capstone-central/README.md

 > 1. An ordered list of your stretch goals
 > 1. A set of goals to complete by your next meeting

-### Check in #2: Saturday 12/12/2020
+### Check in #2 - Week 23, Saturday
 * This is your second check in
-* Purpose: To make sure you are still on track for getting to MVP by 12/19/2020
+* Purpose: To make sure you are still on track for getting to MVP by Week 24 Saturday
 * Preparation for this meeting:
 > 1. Complete the coding goals from your first check in
 > 1. Be prepared to talk about any difficulties you see coming up.